palewire/first-visual-story/tutorial/_build/html/_sources/map.md.txt

 Next we'll move on to creating a map focused on West 62nd Street and Harvard Boulevard, an intersection in South Los Angeles where four men died in less than a year and a half.

 To draw the map we will rely on [Leaflet](http://leafletjs.com), a JavaScript library for creating interactive maps.
 We will install it just as before by using `npm` from our terminal.
+This should install the latest version of leaflet, which at the time of writing was 1.7.

 ```bash
 $ npm install leaflet